LOMACA/LTT_High_AR/README.md

+# Program Structure

+The program has four general sections.
+One is the atmospheric module, where density, pressure, temperature, and air dynamic viscosity are calculated according to the ISA.
+The second module reads the corresponding files containing airfoil data, based on the user data source selection.
+The third module is the implementation of the standard LTT, based on the work of Anderson (2017) and Bertin (2021).
+Outputs of that module contain the lift, drag, and bending moment experienced by the wing.
+The fourth and last module is an extended LTT that accounts for non-linearities in the stall region at high angles of attack.

 # User Manual

 This program computes aerodynamic data using the Lifting Linear Theory as well as a Non-Linear Numerical Lifting Line Model.